 'I observed evensong in the Shrine of the Saviour God, something I have long wanted to do.
 I regretted passing so close to Ynys Avallach and not stopping to see Charis and Avallach, but I could not let them know what I intended.

-'Upon entering Llyonesse, I rode to Belyn's palace and found it - like the Fair Folk settlement in Broceliande - deserted.
+Fair Folk settlement in Broceliande - deserted.
 But why?
 That is what I could not understand.